-Under California leave laws, employees have the right to take unpaid leave for certain events, including:
+Under California leave laws, employees have the right to take an unpaid leave of absence for certain events, including:

 - caring for a family member,